fergald/docs/explainers/permissions-policy-deprecate-unload.md

   the document is being destroyed and not entering BFCache.
   This is equivalent to an `unload` event.
-  - If `persisted` is true then the page may enter BFCache (it is still possible for the document to be detroyed even though `persisted` is true).
+  - If `persisted` is true then the page may enter BFCache (it is still possible for the document to be destroyed even though `persisted` is true).
   DocumentB may want to inform documentA that it is entering BFCache (and inform that it was restored on the `pageshow` event).